Boot camps in New Zealand: Military-Style Academy pilot, 2024-2025

 In mid-August 2024, one of the youth participants withdrew from the pilot boot camp programme.
 According to Te Ao Māori News, participants underwent a structured daily routine consisting of washing, military-style drills, cleaning their rooms and ironing their clothes.
 In addition, participants also received individualised education and clinical sessions.
 In early September 2024, Stuff reported that the Military Style Academy and subsequent boot camps would provide participants outdoor excursions, martial arts training, yoga and access to therapists.
 While the academy targeted serious youth offenders who had been sentenced through the Youth Court, Oranga Tamariki excluded co-offenders, those with gang connections, physical and mental disabilities.
 Females were also excluded from the pilot programme due to the staffing requirements needed for mixed gender cohorts.
 In early November 2024, RNZ reported that the New Zealand Cabinet had authorised the use of physical force by boot camp operators to control unruly participants.
 In response, Luxon said that physical force would only be used as a "last resort" against youth offenders.

 On 21 November 2024, a youth who had participated in the government's boot camp pilot was accused of reoffending five weeks after graduating from the programme.
 On 5 December 2024, Oranga Tamariki deputy chief executive Tusha Penny confirmed that a second boot camp participant had died in a motor accident near Tīrau and that another former boot camp participant, who had attended his tangihanga (funeral), was on the run.
 By 8 December two former boot camp participants, including the one who had attended the tangihanga, had been arrested in relation to the theft of a car near Hamilton.
 In response, Chhour expressed relief that the youths had been found while expressing disappointment with the youths.
 Meanwhile, Labour's children spokesperson Willow-Jean Prime and Green's justice spokesperson Tamatha Paul questioned the success of the government's boot camp programme.

 On 15 February 2025, Malatest International released its evaluation of the Military-Style Academy pilot.
 While its report noted positive developments such as youth participants reconnecting with their families, health issues being addressed and the lack of fighting among participants, it also expressed concerns about insufficient staff ratios, and limited Māori language and cultural input despite the participants being Māori.
+These findings were supported by a follow-up released by Oranga Tamariki in November 2025, which also that 67% of participants had reported a drop in recidivism.
+RNZ also noted that the Military Style Academy Pilot faced similar issues around rushed implementation, challenging transitions, insufficient capacity in the residential phase and inadequate post-residential support with the military-style activity camps that operated between 2009 and 2010.